-I get how tempting it can be to find the cheap editors on platforms like Fiverr or Upwork and through editors’ websites.
+I get how tempting it can be to find the cheap editors charging rock-bottom rates.

 But you get what you paid for.
-Those rock-bottom rates most likely won’t get you quality editing.
+Those rates most likely won’t get you quality editing.

 It helps if you understand why many editors charge what they do.
 They aren’t ripping you off, like it might seem when compared to those editors charging rock-bottom rates.
 They are good editors who need to actually make a living.

 But in the end, you need to decide if that investment is worth it and feasible for you.
 If it isn’t, I have also included tips on how to stay in your budget.

 1. Specialized skill

 Contrary to popular belief, editing is a specialized skill.
 Good editors take training courses and spend time and money learning how to edit well.

 No, not anyone who has passed a college English class can be an editor.
 Oh, you are good at spotting typos?
 Good for you; that still doesn’t mean you can be an editor.